 In recognition of the importance of research and building up research capabilities, the grant also supports the preservation and documentation of arts practices in Singapore, ranging from the traditional arts to arts and communities as a practice.

 - Research and documentation on the history and/or development of artistic practices in Singapore, including but not limited to traditional arts and arts in communities

-- Policies and practices that shape arts funding and financing:
+- Policies and practices that positively shape arts development in the areas of: